Valentyn Prodaievych: Career

-The Chairman of the Economic Court of Odessa region from 15.07.2002 to October 2011.
+The Chairman of the Economic Court of Odesa region from 15.07.2002 to October 2011.

 Public activities

 In 1994, he was elected as a member of the Suvorovskyi District Council of Odesa.
 Effective 2015, he is a member of the National Union of Journalists of Ukraine.
 Currently he is the Editor of Public Control newspaper and Chairman of the Public Constitution Public Organization.

 In 2016 (28 April), with the support of the United Nations Educational, Scientific and Cultural Organization (UNESCO) the Odesa Academic Theatre of Musical Comedy named after M. Vodyanoy hosted the concert "Dzhaziotatsiia "Ъ", where V.A.
 Prodaievych was a patron and organizer of such concert.
 The following famous jazz performers took part in the concert: Nelly Manukyan (flute, Armenia, George Stavrolakis (timpani, Greece), Myroslav Piatnykov (trumpet), Oleh Subbotyn (saxophone), Alexis Tcholakian (piano, France), Stanislav Zilberman (percussion, Israel), Oleksii Petukhov (piano), Volodymyr Leonov (percussion), Serhii Terentiev (piano), Yevhen Khandyshko (trombone), Maksym Kondratiev (double bass) and Volodymyr Vakulovych (trumpet).

 Since 2016, he is a founder and one of the leading experts of the all-Ukrainian patriotic portal Ukridea.

 From 2016, member of the Odesa-Richelie Rotary Club.

 The organizer of all-Ukrainian and international projects of Odesa-Richelie Rotary Club.

 From 2018, First Deputy Party Chairman of Ukrainian sea party.

 From May 2019, mentor and lecturer at the Law College of the National University Odesa Law Academy.